 Licensees have an inherent obligation to make sure any negative impact on local residents or businesses in their community is minimised.

 The community can take action against licensed premises that have a negative impact on your neighbourhood.
-The Secretary of the NSW Department of Industry has the authority and a range of enforcement options to deal with disturbance complaints against licensed premises.
+The Secretary of the NSW Department of Customer Service has the authority and a range of enforcement options to deal with disturbance complaints against licensed premises.

 Managing complaints effectively is important to building good relationships between your venue, patrons, and the community.
 Complaints can provide useful feedback, and help you to improve your business.